 In 1995-95 Anne Jennings redesigned the garden.
 We can see the Gold Leopard Cat emblem of Goldsmiths around the park.
 It has benches and a fountain and a unique statue

-The Artist who created this Statue is Wilfred Dudeney.
-Entitled “Three Printers” The only memorial stone to commemorate Newspapers in the UK.
-It used to be in New Street Square in Holborn was relocated to Goldsmiths Garden 2009.
+The Artist Wilfred Dudeney created this Statue “Three Printers” The only memorial stone to commemorate Newspapers in the UK.
+It used to be in New Street Square in Holborn before being moved to Goldsmiths Garden in 2009.

 Where can I find this interesting place?